In the past, air raids turned vibrant communities into rubble; lives ended in a snap.

 - Emergency Phone

 Back in the day, defense ministries provided precaution cards to every home to educate families about air raids.
-Although many expect today’s air raids to appear a lot of times deadlier, the responses you need to take strikingly similar.
+Although many expect today’s air raids to be deadlier, the responses you need to take are similar to what has been done in the past.

-What you do at the beginning of an air raid will determine your faith.
 Make your move to avoid becoming the first blood.
-The instant enemy planes fly over from where you stand, enter the survivalist mode and do the below steps to increase your chances of coming out of it alive.
+The instant the enemy planes fly over from where you stand, enter survivalist mode and do the following steps to increase your chances of survival.

-History proved that air raids are obviously hundreds of times deadlier than accidents, mass shooting, and hurricanes.
-When you see planes over your head, the only thing you need to do is to seek for a sturdy hiding place.
-Do not spectate any further as at that moment, every split of a second count.
+History proved that air raids are obviously hundreds of times deadlier than accidents, mass shootings, and hurricanes.
+When you see planes overhead, the only thing you need to do is to look for a sturdy hiding place.
+Do not spectate any further, every split of a second counts.

-Even if the bombs fell from a distance, fragments may scatter from miles away and it can cause serious injury or even death.
+Even if the bombs fell from far away, fragments may scatter from miles away and it can cause serious injury or even death.
 The enemies may also target civilians in their line of sight.
-Do not attempt to take pictures or footage of the bombings as it will only slow you down.
+Do not attempt to take pictures or footage of the bombings – it will only slow you down.

 Staying inside your home may not give enough security unless you take cover under the sturdiest structure available.
-Hide underneath the table, stairs, or a basement.
+Hide underneath the table, stairs, or stay in the basement.
 Families should invest in fortifying their basements and turn it into resistant bomb shelters.
-Avoid windows and frail walls that may break, scatter, and cause damage when explosions happen.
+Avoid windows and frail walls that may break, scatter, and cause damage during explosions.

 If you’re unlucky to be outside during the air raid, look for the nearest possible shelter.
 You may head to a tube or underground train station as they work great in sheltering people according to history.
 Compared to your home, the sturdy foundation and distance of the underground station from the surface will keep you safe from flying glass, explosion, collapsing structures, and radiation.